Doing Business in Argentina: What Does the Future Hold?

 2. Import barriers, difficulty accessing foreign currency

 Businesses that rely on imports to Argentina could experience delays or denials of licenses to import goods and services, and face strict limitations on a company’s ability to access foreign currency to pay for those imported goods or services.
+This is starting to ease, but there is a long road ahead.

 3. High inflation